11301858/XAISuite/docs/index.rst

 =========================================================
 Welcome to XAISuite's documentation!

 But first, let's get past the formalities.
 Here's a brief overview of this project.
-We'd love for you to get to know us better.
-However, if you want to go straight to the documentation, scroll to the bottom of the page or use the menu on the left sidebar.
-Good luck!

 1. `Introduction <#introduction>`__
 2. `Installation <#installation>`__